Morsey5/SBA_316_TMorse/README.md

 #3 I need to add more photos and the form is not added yet.
 The form is going to allow you to add comments.

-#4 Coming back to fix the comment form
+#4 Coming back to fix the comment form, I need instruction on what I am doing wrong for the comment